Anticoagulant: Coumarins (vitamin K antagonists)

-These oral anticoagulants are derived from coumarin, which is found in many plants.
+These oral anticoagulants are derived from coumarin found in many plants.
 A prominent member of this class, warfarin (Coumadin), was found to be the anticoagulant most prescribed in a large multispecialty practice.
-It takes at least 48 to 72 hours for the anticoagulant effect to develop.
+The anticoagulant effect takes at least 48 to 72 hours to develop.
 Where an immediate effect is required, heparin is given concomitantly.
-These anticoagulants are used to treat patients with deep-vein thrombosis (DVT), pulmonary embolism (PE) and to prevent emboli in patients with atrial fibrillation (AF), and mechanical prosthetic heart valves.
+These anticoagulants are used to treat patients with deep-vein thrombosis (DVT) and pulmonary embolism (PE) and to prevent emboli in patients with atrial fibrillation (AF), and mechanical prosthetic heart valves.
 Other examples are acenocoumarol, phenprocoumon, atromentin, and phenindione.

-The coumarins brodifacoum and difenacoum are used as mammalicides (particularly as rodenticides), but are not used medically.
+The coumarins brodifacoum and difenacoum are used as mammalicides (particularly as rodenticides) but are not used medically.

 Heparin and derivative substances

 Heparin is the most widely used intravenous clinical anticoagulant worldwide.
 Heparin is a naturally occurring glycosaminoglycan.
 There are three major categories of heparin: unfractionated heparin (UFH), low molecular weight heparin (LMWH), and ultra-low-molecular weight heparin (ULMWH).
 Unfractionated heparin is usually derived from pig intestines and bovine lungs.
 UFH binds to the enzyme inhibitor antithrombin III (AT), causing a conformational change that results in its activation.
 The activated AT then inactivates factor Xa, thrombin, and other coagulation factors.
 Heparin can be used in vivo (by injection), and also in vitro to prevent blood or plasma clotting in or on medical devices.
 In venipuncture, Vacutainer brand blood collecting tubes containing heparin usually have a green cap.